darktenshi/zapier-form/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Fixed background lock on mobile devices.

+= 3.0.0 =
+* Included direct Maid Central API Link.
+* Added ability to submit to either or both Zapier and Maid Central.

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 3.0.1 =
+This update fixes the background lock on mobile devices.
+Update recommended for all users.

+= 3.0.0 =
+Major update: Added direct Maid Central API integration and flexible submission options.

 = 1.0.0 =
 Initial release of the Zapier Form Integration plugin.